-(iv) Any pending material litigation/legal proceedings against the Portfolio Manager/key personnel with separate disclosure regarding pending criminal cases, if any.
+- (iv) Any pending material litigation/legal proceedings against the Portfolio Manager/key personnel with separate disclosure regarding pending criminal cases, if any.
+None - (v) Any deficiency in the systems and operations of the Portfolio Manager observed by the Board or any regulatory agency in relation to Portfolio Management Services for which action may have been taken or initiated.

-- (v) Any deficiency in the systems and operations of the Portfolio Manager observed by the Board or any regulatory agency in relation to Portfolio Management Services for which action may have been taken or initiated. - In December 02, 2019, in response to Company's filing an intimation with SEBI for an inter se transfer of Company's shares between shareholders, SEBI had issued a caution letter advising the Company to take prior approval before making any such transfer in future. - (vi) Any enquiry/ adjudication proceedings initiated by the Board against the portfolio manager or its directors, principal officer or employee or any person directly or indirectly connected with the portfolio manager or its directors, principal officer or employee, under the Act or rules or regulations made thereunder.
+In December 02, 2019, in response to Company's filing an intimation with SEBI for an inter se transfer of Company's shares between shareholders, SEBI had issued a caution letter advising the Company to take prior approval before making any such transfer in future.